 See more: NORTH AMERICA’S BEST PADDLING TOWNS.

-This story will appear in the June 2015 issue of Canoe & Kayak.
+This story appeared in the June 2015 issue of Canoe & Kayak.